-A DCP has access to the system main memory along with the other main frame units, such as the system processor, and in the case of the B 6700, the Peripheral Control Multiplexor.
-Main memory allocation for the DCP is controlled by the interaction of the system Master Control Program and the DCP programs.
+A DCP has access to the B 6500 main memory along with the other main frame units, such as the B 6500 Processor and the B 6500 Peripheral Control Multiplexor.
+Main memory allocation for the DCP is controlled by the interaction of the B 6500 Master Control Program and the DCP programs.
 The interaction also allows blocks of information to be exchanged.

-The DCP code may reside in system main memory or in optional local memory.
-When using the DCP with the B 5700 System, normal operation is with local memory.
+The DCP code may reside in B 6500 main memory or in optional local memory.
 The use of the local memory reduces instruction fetch time and correspondingly increases the DCP throughput.

-The DCP contains a small array of intercommunicating registers, a simple arithmetic-logical unit, an 8-word scratchpad memory, and possibly an optional local memory.
-It is designed to be microprogramed.
-The instruction repertoire consists largely of 2- and 3-address instructions, operating on 8-bit bytes and executed in a single clock time.
-The byte organization fits into a basic half-word (3-byte) structure which permits efficient half-word transfers within the DCP along with byte transfers.
-A block diagram of the Data Communications Processor is given in figure 2-1.
+The DCP contains a small array of intercommunicating registers, a simple arithmetic-logical unit, an eight-word scratchpad memory, and possibly an optional local memory.
+It is designed to be micro-programed.
+The instruction repertoire consists largely of two and three-address instructions, operating on eight-bit bytes and executed in a single clock time.
+The byte organization fits into a basic half-word (three-byte) structure which permits efficient half-word transfers within the DCP along with byte transfers.
+Figure 2-1 is a block diagram of the Data Communications Processor.